ArashPartow/exprtk/readme.txt

 solution to this  problem is for  one to implement  their own specific USR that will perform a user defined business logic in determining  if an encountered unknown symbol should be treated as a variable or if it should raise a compilation error.
-The following example demonstrated a simple user defined USR:
+The following example demonstrates a simple user defined USR:

    typedef exprtk::symbol_table<T> symbol_table_t;